 A debt to pay

-“No, no,” screamed Brokkr.
+“No, no!” shrieked Brokkr.
 “Of course, you gods and goddesses of Asgard would shield one another.
-But what of me?
-Loki would have taken my head had I lost the wager.
-Loki has lost his head to me.
-Let him kneel down so that I can cut it off.”
+But what about me?
+Loki would have taken my head had I lost the wager, so now Loki must kneel before me!”

-Loki came forward, smiling with closed lips.
-“I kneel before you, Dwarf,” he said.
-“Take off my head.
+Odin frowned.
+Loki stepped forward with a tight smile.
+“I kneel before you, Dwarf,” he said, lip curled.
+“Take my head.
 But be careful.
-Do not touch my neck.
-I did not bargain that you should touch my neck.
-If you do, I shall call upon all the gods and goddesses to punish you.”
+My neck was not part of the bargain.
+If you touch it, I shall call upon the gods to punish you.”